 As discussed above, one of the most important advantages of the BART approach is that it allows for the simultaneous estimation of any kind of interaction between the treatment variable and any of the covariates.
-This is possible either at model estimation and at description level of obtained results.
-Here we consider the result description level by inspecting the interaction between covariates and the estimated causal effect.
-In particular, the interaction with continuous variables is evaluated trough boxplots, which include 95% percentile bootstrap confidence intervals for median, while that with continuous covariates by local polynomial regression smoother (loess) along with their 95% confidence intervals (Cleveland et al., 1992, Chp.
+This is possible either at model estimation or at description level of the obtained results.
+Here we consider the result at the description level by inspecting the interaction between covariates and the estimated causal effect.
+In particular, the interaction with categorical variables is evaluated trough boxplots, which include 95% percentile bootstrap confidence intervals for the median, while the interactions with continuous covariates by local polynomial regression smoother (loess) along with their 95% confidence intervals (Cleveland et al., 1992, Chp.
 8).

 In Figure 2, we present the interaction between the NMW increase and the size of the increase.
-While the effects of size are significant, no systematic pattern can be discerned: the estimated effects oscillate around the mean values reported in Figure 1, neither increasing nor decreasing as the size of the NMW change goes up.
+While the effect of size is significant, no systematic pattern can be discerned: the estimated effects oscillate around the mean values reported in Figure 1, neither increasing nor decreasing as the size of the NMW change goes up.
 Next, we interact gender with the effect of NMW increases (Figure 3).
 Again, the previous finding of a greater effect of NMW increases on job exit than on job entry is reproduced.
 Although for job entry it is clear that the median values are significantly different, the distributions of the two effects are very similar which suggests that gender plays little role.
 In Figure 4, in turn, we consider the interaction with age (expressed in months rather than years).
 Here, the pattern is different for job exit and entry.
 While the causal impact of NMW is decreasing with age in both cases, that decline is much steeper for job entry.
 This is not surprising, given that young workers are more vulnerable to NMW increases.
 Besides, the interactive effect is clearly stronger for job entry.
 In Figure 5, we consider the interaction with the highest attained qualification.
 Again, although it is possible to observe significantly different mean values associated to the different qualifications, the whole distribution of the estimated causal effect indicates that this variable is not a relevant factor to explain differences in the causal impact of NMW either for job entry or job exit.
 Finally, Figure 6 presents the interaction with the regional business cycle - measured using the unemployment rate.
 Interestingly, this interaction effect is very different for the two labor-market flows: the minimum-wage effect on job exit is relatively low and depends little on the regional unemployment rate, whereas that for job entry is higher and positively related to regional unemployment.
 This implies that the effect of the minimum wage on job entry differs considerably between recessions and booms, whereas the business cycle has little bearing on how the minimum wage shapes job exits.

 So far we have been considering the effects of NMW changes for two similar groups, those affected by the change and those who are unaffected but are otherwise similar to the affected individuals both in terms of their wage and in terms of the other covariates used in the analysis.
+However, to test for the robustness of our results even further, we carry out a falsification